 Experienced by Campbell & Alya from Stingy Nomads

 If you’re looking for destinations where you can experience extreme holidays, Europe’s toughest mountain needs to be on your bucket list.

 Climbing Mount Elbrus in Russia was one of the most challenging adventures we’ve ever had in Europe.
 Elbrus is the highest European peak and one of the seven world summits it’s on the bucket list of many adrenalin junkies.
 The mountain is situated in the south of Russia on the border with Georgia.

 The best way of getting there is flying to Nalchik and from there taking a local mini-bus to Terskol.
 Summer, June to August is the best time for climbing Elbrus.
 Unlike other world’s highest peaks, climbing Elbrus can be done on a budget and independently.
 There are no permits or any other fees.
 If you stay in a tent on the mountain and make your own food your cost will be minimal.
 No advanced booking is required.

 The climb starts at Garabashi where climbers stay for a couple of days for acclimatization.
 The final ascent starts between 12 am and 1 am from Shelter Maria.
 The climb is very challenging; complete darkness, temperatures below 0°C, strong wind, and knee-deep snow.

 At some stage, I thought I wasn’t going to make it to the top.
 It was a long 7-hour battle.
 The higher we went the more difficult it got.
 The last bit to the peak was a steep ascent we walked very slow, stopping every 50 m to rest.
 Eventually, we reached the top and all tiredness disappeared that very moment.
-360° panoramic views of the Caucasian mountain range below was well worth the struggle.
+360° panoramic views of the Caucasian mountain range below were well worth the struggle.

 Canyoning in The Azores in Portugal